exploring deep learning approaches with f-mnist

 png

-Deeper and wider networks outperform the baseline.
-SGD provides stable training.
-Batch normalization yields good results, while L2 and dropout did not improve performance on these smaller models.
+deeper and wider nets beat the baseline.
+SGD is steady. batch normalization does well, while L2 and dropout didn’t help on these smaller models.

-CNNs are generally better for image data.
-We expect them to perform better than fully connected networks.
+CNNs are usually better for image data, so we expect them to beat the fully connected nets.

 class CNN(nn.Module):